 Water sources are developed structures such as a well, dugout, dam, cistern, municipal pipeline, developed spring, irrigation canal or unused well containing raw or potable water.
 They have typically been developed for human or livestock use.
 The quality of water from these sources should be monitored and tested every one to two years, with records of this activity maintained and incorporated into farm management plans.

 Some key ways to protect water sources include avoiding cross-connections in the delivery system and installing backflow preventers on all hydrants, water distribution lines, and faucets with hose connections.
 Another is to meet or exceed minimum separation distance regulations by storing fuel, fertilizer, manure, chemicals and other possible sources of contamination as far away from water sources as possible.

 Water bodies are locations where water flows or is present on an intermittent or permanent basis such as lakes, rivers, streams, creeks, undeveloped springs, borrow pits, sloughs and wetlands.
 To be defined as a water body, water should be present for more than three months out of an average year.
 The majority of water bodies are locations where water flows or is present in a natural state.
-They are quite often shared with others.
+They are quite often connected with other bodies of water.

 Borrow pits, which are normally excavations to obtain material for road construction, are sometimes left as undeveloped water bodies and not used for farm use.
 For the sake of simplicity, the EFP process considers these the same as sloughs and lakes, unless they have been developed and used as farm dugouts.

 The riparian areas of water bodies maintain water quality by filtering and trapping pollutants, and conserving and recharging groundwater and surface water supplies.
 They also provide forage and shelter for livestock under managed conditions, temporary storage for runoff water, and habitat for an array of plant and animal life.